Chapter 25:

 Her eyes shone as looked up at Mutsuki.
 She couldn’t hold back purring from the head pats.

 Youchan watched all of it.
 The way he tailored his words to each child, the way their spirits lit up when he acknowledged them, the way his shoulders straightened the moment he realized he could actually help.
-And, quietly, the way his gaze kept drifting back to her whenever he reached for steady ground.
+And, most notably, the way his gaze kept drifting back to her whenever he needs to be grounded.

 When the dismissal chime rang, the children groaned instead of cheering.